Berkshire buyback seen clashing with estate tax push

-Warren Buffett's $1.2 billion share buyback from a single unnamed investor likely helped that person's estate save substantially on taxes, just one day after the Berkshire Hathaway (BRKa.N) CEO said the rich should actually be paying more, not less, when they die.
+Warren Buffett's $1.2 billion (743.6 million pounds) share buyback from a single unnamed investor likely helped that person's estate save substantially on taxes, just one day after the Berkshire Hathaway CEO said the rich should actually be paying more, not less, when they die.

 "I would say 'Warren, would you please just keep your nose out of this.'
 He's not in a position to criticize what's good for America and for everyone else's estate," said Anthony Sabino, a professor of business at St. John's University.
 "He's no doubt utilized the present tax code to maximum effect."